The lure of a cozy, safe home with a regular food supply has always been attractive to mice.

 Many units claim that after approximately two weeks of continuous use, the mice will finally get the message and begin to relocate elsewhere.
 After another week or two, your home should no longer rattle to the patter of tiny paws scurrying in your attic.

 However, similar to our reactions against a neighbor’s unceasing burglar or car alarm, there are claims that the crafty mice can get used to making noise or devise new routes to your larder that take them around the unit’s range.

 To combat this behavior, many repeller units have more than one wave of sound and use alternating frequencies to prevent the mice from adapting to the constant noise.

 Do ultrasonic pest repellers work on mice?

 Many users of such mice repellers claim to experience a drastic reduction in mouse activity within a few weeks.
-Every home can have awkward spots that make it difficult for the sound waves to reach the mice but placing units near to obvious food sources could eventually have the desired effect.
+Every home can have awkward spots that make it difficult for the sound waves to reach the mice, but placing units near obvious food sources could eventually have the desired effect.

 Do ultrasonic devices get rid of mice?